 Most underlayment consists of two layers: a felt layer that provides cushioning and a vapor barrier that protects the flooring from moisture and mold growth.
 Underlayment also features adhesive tape, which helps connect each strip of laminate, ensuring there are no gaps.

-If you’re considering installing laminate flooring and are on the hunt for the best underlayment, read on to learn about what features to consider when shopping for this material and learn why the products below are considered among the best you can use in your laminate flooring project.
+Read on to learn about what features to consider when shopping for the best laminate underlayment and learn why the products below are considered among the best you can use.

 - BEST OVERALL: Roberts First Step 630-Square Foot Roll Underlayment

-- BEST BANG FOR THE BUCK: Bestlaminate 3in1 Vapor Barrier Flooring Underlayment
+- BEST BUDGET: Bestlaminate 3in1 Vapor Barrier Flooring Underlayment

 - BEST STANDARD FOAM: Roberts 100 sq. ft.
 Roll Serenity Foam Underlayment

 - BEST COMBINATION: FLOORLOT SHOP.
 FLOORS.
 DELIVERED Gold Laminate

 - BEST CORK: QEP 72003Q 1/4-Inch, 6mm, Cork Underlayment

 - BEST FOR NOISE ABSORPTION: Roberts 70-193A Felt Cushion Roll Underlayment